Zwerd/zwerd.github.io/CV.md

 ---
 layout: page
-title: CV
+title: Guy Zwerdling - Resume
 sidebar_link: true
 ---

 ### Summary

 **LPIC1/2**, CCSA, CCNP R&S, CCIP, **CCNA Security**, CCNA R&S **certified**.
 Currently preparing to the **OSCP** exam.
-Coding using **Python**/PowerShell/**Bash**,pentesting using Pentera automation or Kali manualy including **malware research studing** with Immunity Debugger and GDB, Using metasploit, burpsuite, sqlmap, JTR, hydra, web enumerating like Feroxbuster/DirBuster/DirSearch and much more.
+Coding using **Python**/PowerShell/**Bash**, pentesting using Pentera automation or Kali manualy including **malware research studing** with Immunity Debugger and GDB, Using metasploit, burpsuite, sqlmap, JTR, hydra, web enumerating like Feroxbuster/DirBuster/DirSearch and much more.
 Have deep knowledge in the TCP/IP world include DNS, HTTP, SMB, and also written technical guides about Linux and Cyber Security.

 ### Experience